xpipe-io/xpipe/FAQ.md

 - Installers (msi/deb/rpm/pkg): They come with the ability to automatically check for updates, download them, and install them if you provide your confirmation.
 - Portable versions (zip/tar.gz/dmg): They can check for updates and will notify you if one is available but lack the ability to install them.
-You therefore have to download and install them manually.
+You therefore have to download and extract them manually.
 - Package managers: They can check for updates and will notify you if one is available by allowing you to copy and paste the applicable package manager command in your terminal.

-Note that you can choose to disable this functionality entirely in the settings menu.
+Note that you can choose to disable this update check functionality entirely in the settings menu.

 ## Why are there no GitHub actions workflows in this repository?